FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 *When one class acts as parent for another child class.*

-Like people, children inherit from their parents, but parents do not inherit from their children!
+In OOP, as with people, children inherit from their parents, but parents do not inherit traits back from their children!

 ---